pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:likelihood_definition}
-in order to make quantitative statements about the parameters of interest, because it expresses the extent to which a set of values for the model parameters are consistent with the observed data .
+in order to make quantitative statements about the parameters of interest, because it expresses the extent to which a set of values for the model parameters are consistent with the observed data.
-Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program when the system under study is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.
+Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program.
+This is common when the system under study is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.

-While the evaluation of the likelihood for complex generative models rapidly becomes impractical, especially when the space of observations or parameters is very high-dimensional, various statistical techniques for dealing with these cases exist, generally referred to as *likelihood-free* or *simulation-based* inference techniques.
+The evaluation of the likelihood for complex generative models rapidly becomes impractical, especially when the dimensionality of the observations or the parameter space is very high.
+Various statistical techniques
+for dealing with these cases exist, generally referred to as *likelihood-free* or *simulation-based* inference techniques.
 A well established group of techniques for inference when the likelihood function is unknown is referred to as Approximate Bayesian Computation (ABC) [@rubin1984bayesianly; @beaumont2002approximate].
 The fundamental concept behind ABC is the generation of a simulated sample
-$S_0 = \{\boldsymbol{x}_0,...,\boldsymbol{x}_m\}$
+$S_0 = \{\boldsymbol{x}_0,...,\boldsymbol{x}_{m-1}\}$
 using a given vector of parameters $\boldsymbol{\theta}_0$, which is then compared using a distance criterion to the actual observed dataset $D$.
 If the data and the simulation are close enough, then